Jammy-1/Mastering-Cloud/1.Projects/Azure-Secure-Storage-Ingestion/readme.md

 - Configures a Local Network Gateway for on-premises networks
 - Establishes a fully encrypted IPsec tunnel
 - Deploys a B1s Linux VM with no public IP
+- Automated upload process with monitoring and logging
 - Mounts the NAS share automatically via VPN
 - Uploads data to Blob Storage using AzCopy
 - Storage account secured with: